SvenRosvall/AutoLdrSpotDetector/README.md

 - Dave McCabe warned about coach lighting and loco headlights that might light up the LDRs.
   When this light source disappears the LDR may go into covered state.
+- When flickering LDR on and off rapidly (before it triggers) the moving average increases slowly, and the threshold increases too.
+  Then when the LDR is properly covered, the threshold is now so high that the LDR is not triggered.
+  - Can argue that this is an artificial use case that won't happen.

 Proposed Features
 ---
 ### Provide more LDR inputs